-Copenhagen has no shortage of places for you to lay your head – from urban-chic hostels to bright and airy boutique hotels.
+You can certainly find a lot of great places to stay in Copenhagen.
+They have no shortage of places for you to lay your head – from urban-chic hostels to bright and airy boutique hotels.

 A cool hostel that blurs the line between hostel and hotel, Generator attracts a young crowd with its comfortable and affordably-priced rooms, great location and friendly atmosphere (aided by a lively late-night bar).

 Situated slap bang in the middle of the Nyhaven district, 71 Nyhaven is a stylish hotel based in two converted warehouses.
 Many rooms boast views out over the waterfront.

 One of the hottest rooms in the city, Hotel SP34 offers organic breakfasts, complimentary wine between 5-6pm and impossibly chic rooms – all in the heart of the city.

 When is the Best Time to go for a Copenhagen City Break?